csjunxu/PolyU-Real-World-Noisy-Images-Dataset/Readme.txt

 as described in the following paper:

-  Jun Xu, Hui Li, Zhetong Liang, David Zhang, and Lei Zhang Real-world Noisy Image Denoising: A New Benchmark。 To be submitted, 2018.
+  Jun Xu, Hui Li, Zhetong Liang, David Zhang, and Lei Zhang Real-world Noisy Image Denoising: A New Benchmark
+  To be submitted, 2018.

   Please cite the paper if you are using this dataset in your research.